Woman sitting on kitchen floor with a yellow mug in her hands.

 • Use the right kind of cleaner.
 Ask the owner or property manager what type of wood flooring and finish you have in your apartment in order to find an appropriate cleaning product.

-• Get a specialized carpet cleaner that’s powerful at lifting stains, yet won’t cause discoloration or harm the fibers.
+• Get a specialized carpet cleaner that’s powerful at lifting stains yet won’t cause discoloration or harm the fibers.

 • When moving in or moving out, use a carpet film protector.
+Deep clean the carpet before moving out to leave your apartment in good condition.

 • If pets do tinkle on the carpet, clean it immediately and use an enzyme-based pet odor remover.

 • Never rub a stain.
-Instead, blot it with a cloth or paper towel so that the stain doesn’t spread on the carpet and set.
+Instead, blot it with a cloth or paper towel so the stain doesn’t spread on the carpet and set.

-Tips for Maintaining Tile Floors
+Best Practices for Maintaining Tile Floors

 • Put a floor mat down at the kitchen sink.
-When doing dishes, there’s a good chance that plates, bowls and pans may drop and shatter.
+When doing dishes, there’s a good chance that plates, bowls, and pans may drop and shatter.
 A floor mat will help to provide protection for tile floors.

-• If there are cracks, chips or missing sections of the grout, be careful about water penetration which can damage the subfloor.
+• If there are cracks, chips, or missing sections of the grout, be careful about water penetration, which can damage the subfloor.
 Let the property manager know that the grout is damaged so it can be repaired.

 Discover Your New Home